bireme/proethos2/doc/how-to/how-to-install-proethos2-in-ubuntu.md

 __NOTES:__
 - If the error ```proc_open(): fork failed errors``` occurs during installation, access [here](https://getcomposer.org/doc/articles/troubleshooting.md#proc-open-fork-failed-errors) to fix it.
-- If you get an error `Warning: "continue" targeting switch is equivalent to "break".
-Did you mean to use "continue 2"?`, run the following commands:
+- If the error `Warning: "continue" targeting switch is equivalent to "break".
+Did you mean to use "continue 2"?` occurs during installation, run the following commands:
 ```
 $ cd ../tools
 $ chmod a+x fix-doctrine-orm.sh && ./fix-doctrine-orm.sh